Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Mr. Tran Van Lanh - Deputy Head of the Department of Agriculture and Rural Development of Ham Thuan Nam district, the District People's Committee has recognized and assigned the right to manage and protect aquatic resources to the Fishermen Community Associations with a sea area of 43.4 km2.

 However, it is also necessary to recognize the current difficulties and obstacles that community organizations do not have financial mechanisms and policies to support community organizations to ensure stable operations.
 Decentralization is not clear, so it does not encourage fishermen to participate deeply and strongly.
-There are no means of patrolling and surveying at sea, mainly integrated with the production activities of members, so it is not proactive, and it is very difficult to handle when violations occur...
+There are no means of patrolling and surveying at sea, mainly integrated with the production activities of members, so it is not proactive, very difficult to handle when violations occur...

 Therefore, in order to continue to maintain, consolidate and develop the Fishermen Community Associations, and further promote the role of community participation in protecting and developing aquatic resources, the locality hopes that competent authorities will soon issue policies to support the development of co-management in protecting aquatic resources.
 Expand the activities of releasing artificial reefs to mark and prevent trawling, create habitats for resources, thereby developing various types of marine tourism.
 From there, continuously promote co-management in protecting aquatic resources in local waters.